Chantalle R. Forgues, JD, MBA

 BA, Middlebury College; JD, Boston University; MBA, Plymouth State University

-Chantalle Forgues joined the Plymouth State University College of Business Administration faculty in fall 2009.
-She enjoys teaching various law classes and participating in diverse student activities.
+Chantalle Forgues joined the Plymouth State University School of Business faculty in fall 2009; she enjoys teaching various law classes and participating in diverse student activities.

-Prior to joining the faculty at Plymouth State University, Professor Forgues held teaching fellowships at both Boston College and Brandeis University, where she discovered her passion for teaching.
+Prior to joining Plymouth State University, Professor Forgues held teaching fellowships at Boston College and Brandeis University, where she discovered her passion for teaching.

-Professor Forgues enjoys sports and recreation of all kinds and has joined Plymouth State University students in playing ice hockey against the Boston Bruins Alumni team, playing basketball against the Harlem Rockets, and playing flag football with Doug Flutie in Plymouth State University’s Flutie Fest 2011.
-She also enjoys general aviation, and occasionally you can see her flying a Cherokee Warrior around Plymouth airport.
+Professor Forgues enjoys sports and recreation of all kinds, and has joined Plymouth State University students in playing ice hockey against the Boston Bruins Alumni team, playing basketball against the Harlem Rockets, and playing flag football with Doug Flutie in PSU’s Flutie Fest 2011.
+She also enjoys general aviation, and occasionally you can see her flying a Cherokee Warrior around Plymouth.

 Selected Cases and Publications

 - State of New Hampshire v.
 Anthony Johnson, 2004-0082 (Sept.
 1, 2006)